-Positive economic activity in a community depends on the success of its private-sector business establishments to develop new and innovative products, provide services, attract investment, and create jobs.
-Small business establishment, growth, entrepreneurship, and innovation are hallmarks of the American economic system, and internet connectivity - coupled with new technology, devices, and applications - is perpetuating these ideals in new and exciting ways.
-The data below show the connectivity and use of technology among businesses in the community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
+Positive economic activity in a community depends on the success of its private-sector businesses to develop new and innovative products, provide services, attract investment, and create jobs.
+Small business growth, entrepreneurship, and innovation are hallmarks of the American economic system.
+Internet connectivity - coupled with new technology, devices, and applications - is perpetuating these ideals in new and exciting ways.
+The data below show the connectivity and use of technology among businesses in the community, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.
 This information was gathered through surveys distributed in the community.

-Data from San Saba County represent survey responses collected between January 2021 and August 2021.
-During this time, four San Saba County businesses responded to the survey.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and August 31, 2021.
+Data from Clay County represent survey responses collected between September and November 2021.
+During this time, 24 Clay County businesses responded.
+Data from all Connected communities represent survey responses collected between January 1, 2017, and November 30, 2021.
 As more communities participate in the Connected program, these figures are likely to change.